jewelry

 Ora's beautiful art deco designs were great quality and are being produced today from the original molds.
 For this reason collectors should be shy about buying a piece without knowing the provenance.

-Pannetta -1945 -1995
+Panetta -1945 -1995

 Designer Beneditto Panetta started his company in 1945 after working for both Trifari and Pennino.
 Collectors appreciate the high quality of his work and prices reflect that.